crowdtainer/landing-page/content/post/DidYouKnow.md

 ---
 date: 2017-04-09T10:58:08-04:00
 #title: "transfer(delicious_coffee, positive_social_impact)"
-title: "The struggle of the coffee farmers"
+title: "The coffee middle man"
 #tags: ["Did you know"]
+#featured_image: '/images/CoffeePour.jpg'
-#description: "The logic-driven coffee"
+description: "The logic-driven coffee"
 ---

 ### Specialty coffee is more than ever seen as a commodity, and consumers are happy to pay good money for a good cup of coffee.
 In the other end of the coffee chain, farmers are paid ever less for their product and many live in poverty.